How to fit your artificial grass lawn

 You are nearly there.
 You are now at the third and final stage of laying your artificial grass lawn.
 This stage will show you how to fit your artificial grass lawn.

 You are through the difficult phases of choosing your perfect artificial grass, and you have completed the most physical phase of installing the groundworks.
 In just a few more hours you will be able to sit back with a well earn’t Gin and Tonic and look out over the ‘envy of your neighbours’ – your brand new artificial grass lawn.
 I hope you will find the following step-by-step guide on how to fit your artificial grass lawn easy to understand and result in a lawn to be proud of.
-I have included a number of my top tips that I have learn’t in over 14 years of installing artificial grass lawns.
-Should you have any trouble at any stage along the way please give me a call on 020 81664168.
+I have included a number of my top tips that I have learn’t in over 15 years of installing artificial grass lawns.
+Should you have any trouble at any stage along the way please leave your question in the comments section at the end of this article and I will do my best to answer it.

 To get started there are a number of items that you will need to put on your shopping list: